shundhammer/huha-linux-tips/doc/youtube-dl.md

 License: GNU Free Documentation License

+## Modern replacement: yt-dlp

+Try installing package `yt-dlp` from your distro.

 ## Install youtube-dl

 YouTube keeps changing their web site all the time, so you need the latest